gallenc/solent2Public/README.md

 [myPracticeCourseWork](../master/myPracticeCourseWork) This is where you should create and save your own practice projects.

-[maven-setup](../master/maven-setup) This contains scripts to help you set the java class path and install maven.
+[maven-setup](../master/maven-setup) This contains scripts to help you set the java class path and install maven if necessary.

 [week1](../master/week1/) Initial exercises for the course.

+PLEASE NOTE that the class PC's should now have maven pre-installed so these steps in [maven-setup](../master/maven-setup) not necessary on all machines.

-## Getting Started
+## Getting Started with GIT
 Before doing anything else you will need to follow these getting started instructions.
 This will teach you a little bit about git and how to fork a copy of this repository into your own github account.

 You will then be able to clone your fork locally and then follow the instructions in the [maven-setup](../master/week1/maven-setup) project to get javac and maven working.
 After this you can then proceed to doing the exercises in [week1](../master/week1/).